JasonDZS/myagent/web/ws-console/README.md

 Sessions & history
 - Incoming messages (and local user messages) are cached per session in a persisted Zustand store.
-- The header shows a session selector once more than one session exists; choosing an older session switches the message list to that history and temporarily disables the composer.
+- Pass the desired `sessionId` into `MyAgentProvider`; switching that prop changes which history `MyAgentConsole` displays.
 - `useMyAgent()` exposes `state.availableSessions`, `state.viewSessionId`, and a `selectSession(sessionId)` helper so you can build custom session pickers.

 Local example (split view)